rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 * No component, device, circuit, or system capable of generating, storing, or otherwise delivering a voltage in excess of 48 volts is permitted to be worked on in the makerspace without staff approval.
 * No device, circuit, or system intended to operate directly from mains AC voltage is permitted to be worked on in the makerspace without staff approval.
-* Rechargeable lithium-based batteries, including LiPo, Li-Ion, and LiFePO4 chemistries, cannot be worked on in the makerspace **unless** they have a factory-installed battery protection circuit to prevent overdischarge and short-circuit.
+* Rechargeable lithium-based batteries, including LiPo, Li-Ion, and LiFePO4 chemistries, cannot be worked on in the makerspace **unless** they have a factory-installed battery protection circuit to prevent over-discharge and short-circuit.
 * Batteries not integrated into a commercially-available product as they come from the manufacturer may not be charged in any makerspace.
 * Intentional radiators, as defined by [47 CFR Part 15 Subpart C](https://www.ecfr.gov/current/title-47/chapter-I/subchapter-A/part-15/subpart-C), may only be operated in accordance with FCC regulations by a licensed operator, if applicable.
-* Radio jamming equipment, or devices, components, or systems of any sort intended to interrupt with the regular operation of an electrical device are not permitted.
+* Radio jamming equipment, including devices, components, or systems of any sort intended to interrupt with the regular operation of an electrical device are not permitted.
+This includes the design, manufacturing, possession, or operation of such equipment.

 ## Equipment Use